joagre/ratatoskr/ideas/r.md

 # `class` defintion

-Structs encapsulate member values and member functions and they can only be defined on the top-level construct of each module.
+Structs encapsulate member values and member functions and they can only be defined on the top-level defintions of each module.

 Examples: